refresh-dataflow

 • Logs detailed error message

-• Exits with sys.exit(1) to mark the notebook as failed in the pipeline
+• Raises RuntimeError — the exception propagates to Fabric, marking the notebook as failed in the pipeline

 • No further buckets are processed